Morehouse College: Library and collections

 Morehouse College, along with other members of the Atlanta University Center, share the Robert W. Woodruff Library.

 Morehouse College is home to a 10,000-piece collection of original documents written by Martin Luther King Jr. (referred to as the King Collection).
-The set was valued by the Library of Congress as being worth between $28 to $30 million and was originally scheduled by his family to be auctioned off to the general public in 2006, but private donors in Atlanta intervened and offered a pre-auction bid at $32 million.
+The set was valued by the Library of Congress as being worth between $28 and $30 million and was originally scheduled by his family to be auctioned off to the general public in 2006, but private donors in Atlanta intervened and offered a pre-auction bid at $32 million.
 On June 29, it was announced by Atlanta mayor Shirley Franklin, a key catalyst in the buyout, that a new civil rights museum would be built in the city to make the documents available for research, public access and exhibits.
 Coca-Cola donated a land parcel valued at $10 million in order to assist with the development of the project.
 The collection includes King's 1964 Nobel Prize acceptance speech.